lexcomber/hyperlocalGWR/README.md

 # Hyper-local GWR
 The code and data in this repository are for the GW-ELNR simulation study described in the _Journal of Journal of Spatial Information Science_ submission.
 The code is described in the file `Comber_hyperlocal.R`.
-To run the simulation data you will need to download the zip file from this repository and unzip the files to a directory of your choice.
-This should then be set as the working directory in R using the `setwd()` function.
+To run the code, save the `.R` file locally and run it.
+You will need an internet connection to access the data in this repository.
+Note that the hyperlocal code (lines 245 to 440) will take about 40 minutes to run .
+You could run this, save the outputs and load these in when you are experimenting (as in lines 441 and 442).
+Have fun!

 Please contact Lex Comber [a.comber@leeds.ac.uk](a.comber@leeds.ac.uk) if you have any questions.